The Color Purple at Menier Chocolate Factory

 The tempo changes when Sofia (Sophia Nomvete) enters the show and sings Hell No! with a chorus of angry women, cajoling the audience into laughter and becoming righteous and hoarse with shouting to the point of silliness.

 Shug Avery, played by the larger than life Nicola Hughes, dominates the stage, blurs boundaries between masculinity and femininity and introduces Celie to love and sex.
 It was a shame that the writers shied away from one of the most viscerally shocking parts of the book here when Shug shows Celie her own sexual anatomy.

 Celie’s sexual liberation is the most important moment of the book, but it comes just before the interval in this production.
 The second half is more of a high-pitched celebration and doesn’t seem as strong as the first.
 The songs start to feel relentlessly joyful and the religious fervour starts to jar.

 Director John Doyle executes The Color Purple fantastically: the characters shine, the simple staging lends itself to the often-serious nature of the show, and the music and singing are seamless.
 Where the musical’s writing let it down the performers belted, shrieked, murmured and reverberated their voices around the sparse room, carrying the audience with them all the way to a standing ovation.

-The Color Purple is showing at Mernier Chocolate Factory until 6th August 2013, for further information or to book visit here.
+The Color Purple is at Menier Chocolate Factory until 6th August 2013.
+For further information or to book visit the theatre’s website here.